hbctraining/DGE_workshop_salmon_online/lessons/08a_DGE_LRT_results.md

 ## Learning Objectives

+* Apply the Likelihood Ratio Test (LRT) for hypothesis testing
-* Extract results using the LRT and compare to Wald test
+* Compare results generated from the LRT to results obtained using the Wald test
 * Identify shared expression profiles from the LRT significant gene list